Diseases & Conditions

 - Physical therapy

-The goals of treatment are to relieve pain and restore strength to the involved shoulder.
+The goals of treatment are to relieve pain and restore strength to the affected shoulder.

-If, however, you are active or use your arm for overhead work or sports, surgery is most often recommended because many tears will not heal without surgery.
+If, however, you are active, relatively young, or use your arm for overhead work or sports, surgery is most often recommended because many tears will not heal without surgery.

-At what point does a rotator cuff tear require surgery to fix it?
+At what point does a rotator cuff tear require surgery?

 Surgery is recommended:

-- In active individuals who use the arm for overhead work or sports.
-Pitchers, swimmers, and tennis players are common examples.
+- In active individuals who use the arm for overhead work or sports, such as throwers (e.g., baseball pitchers), swimmers, tennis and volleyball players, construction workers, painters, and electricians

-Additionally, surgery may be recommended for complete tears that are acute and due to a trauma.
+- Sometimes, for complete tears that are acute (i.e., due to a specific traumatic event)

 What options are available for surgical repair?